 A huge timesaver and the first solution I think about when faced with making more complicated solutions for my clients.
 It saves time and makes it really easy to create easy interfaces for admins, and comes with tons of developer functionality and great documentation for implementing in the theme files.

 Want a settings page for your custom theme?
 Easy.
 Build a settings page with many different kinds of input fields in a minute or two.

-I have built the rotating testimonials on the front page here on larsik.com with ACF.
+I have built the old system for the rotating testimonials on the front page here on larsik.com with ACF.
 One simple Repeater field with a few subfields.